omidbachari/reference/command-line.md

 In this guide, we talk about users and paths.
 A user is you.
 To the command prompt, a user is an entity that logs in, is using the command prompt and is permitted to perform certain actions.

-A path is an address within a filesystem. **Absolute** paths point to a definite place in a filesystem, regardless of the present working directory. **Relative** is a shorter path, based on the present working directory.
+A path is an address within a filesystem. **Absolute** paths point to a definite place in a filesystem, regardless of the present working directory. **Relative** paths are shorter, based on the present working directory.

 ## Man